From Tom Kerridge’s butternut squash pasta bake to the Hairy Bikers Spanish style chicken, we’ve got lots of healthy family meals to choose from.

 Get the recipe: Baked fish and chips

 Oily fish like mackerel are a great source of omega-3.
-This tasty salad is ready in just 15 mins.
+This tasty salad brings mackerel and warm new potatoes together to make one filling salad which is ready in just 15 mins.

 Get the recipe: Potato salad with mackerel

-This beef and vegetable stir-fry is a super speedy choice at dinner time.
-It's a low-calorie option, which will keep you fuller for longer, thanks to the beef, and is a great way to get the family eating veggies too.
-You can swap the beef for other meats like pork or chicken - it's a great way to use up leftovers!
+This beef and vegetable stir-fry is a low-calorie option, which will keep you fuller for longer, thanks to the beef, and is a great way to get the family eating veggies too.
+You can swap the beef for other meats like pork or chicken.
+It’s a great recipe for using up leftovers.

 Get the recipe: Beef and vegetable stir-fry

 The homemade stock in this recipe makes it a much healthier option in comparison to using shop-bought or readymade stock.
 Cutting the fat off of the beef also adds to the healthy factor of this dish.
-The stock is so tasty, you could hide lots of fresh veggies in this casserole too - the kids will never know!
+The stock is so tasty, you could hide lots of fresh veggies in this casserole too.

 Get the recipe: Beef casserole

-Making meatballs?
 Substitute traditional red meat for a lighter turkey mince and add broccoli for an extra-nutritious meal.
+This recipe serves four.

 Get the recipe: Phil Vickery's lemon turkey meatballs

-Looking for something speedy to whip up for dinner?
-This tasty smoked salmon and asparagus omelette is a great choice.
-It doesn't take long to make and is packed with protein from the eggs and salmon, which will keep you fuller for longer.
+This tasty smoked salmon and asparagus omelette doesn't take long to make and is packed with protein from the eggs and salmon, which will keep you fuller for longer.

 Get the recipe: Smoked salmon and asparagus omelette

 Swap the takeaway kebab for the homemade version instead.
-You can control portion sizes, put whatever sauce you like on it and it won't go soggy either!
+You can control portion sizes, put whatever sauce you like on it.

 Whip up this speedy and delicious stir-fry tonight for the whole family.
 It's packed full of protein from the chicken and cashews and is a great way to get some of your 5-a-day in one meal.
 Drizzle in a light soya sauce and it's ready to be served in under half an hour.